Incremental Generalized Hybrid A*: Experiments and Results

 \subsection{Closed Loop Experiments for Off-Road Autonomy}

-We run the planner in the loop with MPPI~\citep{williams2017model}, using a real-time C++/CUDA implementation with GPU-accelerated edge expansion and evaluation.
-Fig.~\ref{fig:H3_figure} shows the wall-clock speedup, which guides our choice of a practical hysteresis value.
+We run the kinodynamic planner in the loop with MPPI~\citep{williams2017model}, using a real-time C++/CUDA implementation with GPU-accelerated edge expansion and evaluation.
+Fig.~\ref{fig:H3_figure} shows that the wall-clock speedup (dotted grey lines) peaks near the middle, which aids in tuning for the hysteresis value.
 To avoid perception and state estimation confounds, we run experiments in BeamNG~\citep{beamng_tech}, accessing ground-truth state and body-centric maps over a $100{\times}100\,\text{m}^2$ area at 25 Hz.
-We compare \ighastar-100 (or \ighastar), \ihastar, and a baseline MPC.
+We compare \ighastar-100 (or \ighastar), \ihastar, SST~\citep{SST} and KPIECE~\citep{kpiece} from OMPL~\citep{ompl}, and a baseline MPC.
 The MPC uses a 1.5s horizon with 1024 rollouts when used with the planner, but 5s with 8192 rollouts when run as a baseline for it to stay competitive.
+We tune the resolution for SST to avoid overpruning at standstill, using the same resolution for KPIECE for consistency, and default values for other hyperparameters.
 Hyperparameters for map size, MPC horizon, control frequency, and so on follow off-road autonomy norms~\citep{han2023model, meng2023}, with a planning budget of 5000 expansions, replanning at $\approx$4~Hz.
 We evaluate 30 start-goal pairs ($\approx$250m apart), each run 4 times with a 120s timeout; success requires reaching the goal within time.
 If the goal lies outside the map, it's projected to the edge.